conallwang/MeGA/README.md

 ## TODO

 - [x] Release the project page
-- [ ] Add more results to the project page
+- [x] Add more results to the project page
 - [ ] Release the code.

 ## Citation

 If you find this code useful for your research, please consider citing:
 ```
+@article{wang2024mega,
+  title={MeGA: Hybrid Mesh-Gaussian Head Avatar for High-Fidelity Rendering and Head Editing},
+  author={Wang, Cong and Kang, Di and Sun, He-Yi and Qian, Shen-Han and Wang, Zi-Xuan and Bao, Linchao and Zhang, Song-Hai},
+  journal={arXiv preprint arXiv:2404.19026},
+  year={2024}
+}
 ```